2017 Kayak Bass Fishing Angler of the YearKBF Members' AOY Program Details

 I think I earned more points than what you show in the totals column.
 Where did they go?

 - Each category of competition has a points cap.
 It could be that you earned more points in a single category than the cap.
 If so, all points over the cap spill off and don’t contribute to your total.

 - You assumed points not awarded.
 Not all competition provides points.
-Go back and look at the Event page on this website and on TourneyX.
+For instance, KBF AOY Points were not awarded at KBF Members Only – Bienville Bassin’ in January.
+Refer to the Event page on this website and on TourneyX.

 - Miscalculation.
-Check your points and add them up again.
-First place gets the maximum for the event, second place five fewer points, and each place below gets five less until the minimum for the event is reached.
-At that point every person whose registration is active (signed up and paid the Entry Fee) is awarded the minimum number of points for that event.
+Check your points and tally them up again.
+First place gets the maximum for the event, second place fewer points, and each place below gets less.

 - We might have goofed up.
 That happens sometimes, like when anglers changed the spelling of their name on their TourneyX account so our spreadsheets sort the points into two accounts rather than one, or we failed to award points where earned.
 If you think you’ve found a mistake, we’ll be happy to check and correct any errors.
 Email Joe Haubenreich at KBF, explain the discrepancy, and ask him to investigate.

 Do KBF Partners distribute KBF AOY Points to their members this year?